Ashwin-P-M/TODO-list-using-Flutter/README.md

 ## Installation

 ### Prerequisites
-- Flutter SDK installed at flutter.dev
+- Flutter SDK installed at Flutter.dev
 - Dart SDK (comes bundled with Flutter).

 ## Folder Structure
-initialy initiate the flutter and dart extentions and then copy the code and paste it on yhe dart.main file ,run the program.
+initially initiate the flutter and dart extensions and then copy the code and paste it on the dart.main file, run the program.
 ```
 |-- lib
     |-- main.dart           # Entry point of the application